 Kopernik’s Solutions Lab recently experimented with a solar desalination technology designed to provide drinking water for households living in coastal areas with limited access to drinking water.
 FCubed’s Carocell 3000 model was tested with a household located in a remote coastal area of East Flores.
-From a technical perspective, the technology demonstrated it could produce an average of ten liters of safe drinking water per day (short of the 20 litres per day that the product description suggested), just enough to fulfill the needs of an average-sized household of 4 people.1 From an economic perspective, however, the technology remains significantly more expensive than the locally available alternative methods of procuring clean drinking water.
+From a technical perspective, the technology demonstrated it could produce an average of ten liters of safe drinking water per day (short of the 20 liters per day that the product description suggested), just enough to fulfill the needs of an average-sized household of 4 people.1 From an economic perspective, however, the technology remains significantly more expensive than the locally available alternative methods of procuring clean drinking water.
 Even if the product produced 20 liters per day, the technology remains 60% more expensive than the cheapest alternative method.

 In the project location, water is currently sourced from a fresh water spring which has been gradually drying out over the past few years, building concern that the area’s source of fresh water will disappear entirely.
 If this indeed becomes reality, families will be forced to purchase fresh drinking water from a water truck that visits the area once every two weeks or by purchasing gallon water from the closest town where it is available, Maumere.
 Due to the isolation of the village, transport costs make purchasing water more costly than in better-connected areas.

 Over its three year lifespan, the Carocell 3000 water purifier can produce drinking water at around $0.048 per liter,2 which is over 200% more expensive when compared to water from the truck ($0.015/liter).
 It remains cheaper however than the cost per liter of buying water gallons ($0.425).3 In order for the desalinator to be more affordable than the water delivered by truck, the technology needs to produce at least 33 liters of water per day.